 ROTC Programs

-The Reserve Officer’s Training Corps (ROTC) is a means for interested students to earn a degree while preparing to commission as an officer into one of the branches of military service.
-Officers in today’s military must have a four-year college degree so typically students that complete their ROTC requirements commission shortly after earning their UIUC degree.
+The Reserve Officer’s Training Corps is a means for interested students to earn a degree while preparing to commission as an officer into one of the branches of military service.
+Officers in today’s military must have a four-year college degree so typically students that complete their ROTC requirements commission shortly after earning their Illinois degree.
 All programs have options that serve both undergraduate and graduate students.

 Along with earning an officer’s commission, ROTC is an elective program that provides career opportunities, hands-on leadership experience, adventure training, and financial assistance to participating students.
 The program is a consecutive series of elective courses and other training, including leadership laboratories designed to prepare students for leadership positions as officers on active duty or in the reserves.
 The leadership principles and management techniques presented are equally applicable to any career field.
 Financial support is provided both by the federal government and the State of Illinois.